ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 1. **Habit Formation Through Convenience**:
-   - The daily podcast aligns with users’ existing habits of listening to podcasts during downtime (e.g., morning commutes, workouts).
+   - The daily podcast aligns with users' existing habits of listening to podcasts during downtime (e.g., morning commutes, workouts).
 By offering a seamless, on-the-go way to consume their digest, ASAP Digest becomes a part of their daily routine.
 The RSS feed integration means users can subscribe and get new episodes automatically, reducing friction and encouraging consistent engagement.
    - The automation of podcast generation (via the `/wp-json/asap/v1/digest` endpoint and scheduled in `asapdigest-core.php`) ensures fresh content every day without user effort, reinforcing the habit loop.

 2. **Emotional Connection Through Storytelling**:
    - The conversational format creates an emotional connection by simulating a friendly, human-like interaction between Alex and Jamie.
 This storytelling approach makes the digest more than just information—it becomes an experience users look forward to, much like a favorite podcast series.
-For example, hearing “Jamie” ask a thoughtful question about a financial bite or “Alex” share excitement about a trending X post adds a layer of personality that keeps users engaged.
+For example, hearing "Jamie" ask a thoughtful question about a financial bite or "Alex" share excitement about a trending X post adds a layer of personality that keeps users engaged.

 3. **Unique Value Proposition**:
    - While other news or digest apps might offer TTS, none combine the multi-host conversational podcast format with user-curated content in such a seamless way.
 This feature sets ASAP Digest apart from competitors like traditional news aggregators (e.g., Google News) or even NotebookLM, which requires manual input to generate audio overviews.
-ASAP Digest’s automation and integration with daily digests make it a unique offering in the market.
+ASAP Digest's automation and integration with daily digests make it a unique offering in the market.
    - The ability to listen to a digest that covers diverse topics (news, social media, markets, events) in a single, cohesive podcast episode provides a holistic snapshot of the day, saving users time and effort compared to piecing together information from multiple sources.

 4. **Social and Shareable Nature**:
-   - The podcast’s shareability (via the digest page’s share button with Lucide Svelte’s `Share2` icon) encourages users to spread the word, creating a viral loop.
-For example, a user might share a particularly insightful episode with friends on X or Reddit, driving new users to the app and reinforcing the original user’s engagement through social validation.
+   - The podcast's shareability (via the digest page's share button with Lucide Svelte's `Share2` icon) encourages users to spread the word, creating a viral loop.
+For example, a user might share a particularly insightful episode with friends on X or Reddit, driving new users to the app and reinforcing the original user's engagement through social validation.
    - The RSS feed subscription model also fosters a sense of community, as users can discuss episodes with others who subscribe, further embedding ASAP Digest into their social habits.